 One was the Deccanis who were immigrant Muslims and had been staying for a long time in the Deccan region.

-The other group was Afaquis or Pardesis who had recently come from Central Asia, Iran and Iraq and had settled in the Deccan region recently.
+The other group was Afaquis or Pardesis who had recently arrived from Central Asia, Iran and Iraq, and recently settled in the Deccan region.

-One of the most important personalities in the Bahamani kingdom was Mahmud Gawan.
+Mahmud Gawan was one of the most important personalities in the Bahamani empire.

-He was an Iranian by birth and first reached Deccan as a trader.
+By birth, he was an Iranian and first arrived as a merchant at Deccan.

 He was granted the title of ‘Chief of the Merchants’ or Malikut- Tujjar by the Bahamani ruler, Humayun Shah.